Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

 We find that LLMs can bridge this gap by filling in the domain knowledge that earlier only humans could provide.
 In contrast to causal discovery algorithms that use data values of variables, LLMs can infer causal structure by reasoning on \textit{metadata} associated with the variables, for example, the name of the variable and the problem context expressed in natural language.
 In other words, similar to how domain experts formalize their knowledge in a graph, LLMs can use the knowledge from their training data to infer the edges of the causal graph.
-To differentiate from the existing covariance-based causal discovery, we call the LLMs capability as \emph{knowledge-based} causal discovery.
+To differentiate from the existing covariance-based causal discovery, we call the LLMs capability as \emph{knowledge-based} causal graph generation.

-Remarkably, LLMs practicing knowledge-based discovery outperform state-of-the-art covariance-based algorithms on causal discovery benchmarks.
+Remarkably, LLMs practicing knowledge-based causal graph generation outperform state-of-the-art covariance-based algorithms on causal discovery benchmarks.
 Below we present experiments on inferring causal structure using LLMs.
 We first start with pairwise causal discovery: a simple task involving two variables where the goal is to decide the direction of causal effect, across a range of domains.
 Next, we will study the problem of full graph discovery in two datasets: one in medicine and one in climate science.
-While the first task includes many ``simple'' relationships that an average person is expected to answer correctly, the other two tasks require specialized knowledge (in neuropathic pain and arctic atmosphere science respectively) that a lay person would not be able to infer.
+While the first task includes many ``simple'' relationships that an average person is expected to answer correctly, the other two tasks require specialized knowledge (in neuropathic pain and arctic atmosphere science respectively) in order to check whether LLM's graph generation capabilities extend to complex domains.